 Journal of Applied Research on Children: Informing Policy for Children at Risk

 Legal Safety Nets: The Law as a Change Agent for Children

 Angelo Giardino (Texas Children's Health Plan) and Robert Sanborn (CHILDREN AT RISK)

-The Journal of Applied Research on Children is an online only journal, and the submission and peer review process are completed entirely online.
-Authors are encouraged to take advantage of the online format of the journal by including videos, interactive charts or links to online resources.
+The Journal of Applied Research on Children is available online in an open-access format (jarc.childrenatrisk.org) and is indexed in CINAHL and SocINDEX, making it available to child advocates, researchers, practitioners, and policymakers across America.
+Since its launch, journal articles have been downloaded over 64,000 times.
+The submission and peer review process are completed entirely online.
+Authors are encouraged to take advantage of the journal’s online format by including videos, interactive charts, or links to online resources.

-To view past issues of the journal, please visit jarc.childrenatrisk.org.
-The final submission deadline for papers is June 1, 2013.
-If you are interested in submitting, you can do so by creating an account here.
-Feel free to contact for more information.
+To view past issues of the journal or to submit a piece, please visit jarc.childrenatrisk.org.
+The final submission deadline for papers is June 1, 2014.
+Prospective authors are encouraged to contact the editorial office at .